Alexsamx/cup_of_tea/README.md

 ### Instructions for building the project
 First of all you have to open folder with project.

-Then write these commands in terminal:
+Then write this command in terminal:
-- npm install webpack
-- npm install webpack-cli
+- npm install

 Other files are already configured.

 So you can write command:
 - npm run build

-And you will get in the folder build assembled project.
+And you will get the folder build with assembled project.

 Also you can use this command:
 - npm run start